The emotional meaning behind physical symptoms

 Is it normal for those with bicuspid aortic valve to get migraines??
 My son has BAV and he has started getting migraines this year.

 In this short post, the concern of migraines is raised.
+One would first wonder who made the diagnosis of migraines?
+Is this self-diagnosed or was an actual professional consulted?
 It seems this parent is looking for reassurance that a physical symptom of migraines is normal—it is not.
 That a cardiac problem is a somatic concern, may lead the parent to thinking that this too is a mechanical thing, with, perhaps, such a solution.
-For this person, we might ask:
+For this person, we might ask about what he thinks brings it on:

 1. Tell me what was going on in your life the day you got your migraine?

-2. We might issue an assignment: The next time you get a migraine, start writing about what has happened in the 24 hours before you got the migraine.
+2. We might issue an assignment: The next time you get a migraine, start writing about what has happened and how you felt (emotionally) about it in the 24 hours before you got the migraine.

 Social Media Post #2